kmmsks/hilmo_identify_episodes/README.md

 ## Version History

+- 2.0.0 (DATE): New functional format for the scripts.
+The coding of treatment types in the Hilmo rgisters changed in 2019 and is now included in this method.
+The current behaviour is tested with data up to the year 2020.
+ICD-8 and ICD-9 conversion are included in more datail.
+This version supplements this paper: LINK TO PAPER.

-v.
-1.1.1 (2022-05-23): Info on primary care included.Typos.
+- 1.1.1 (2022-05-23): Info on primary care included.Typos.

-- v 1.1.0-beta (2021-05-18): Inference of discharge dates fixed.
+- 1.1.0-beta (2021-05-18): Inference of discharge dates fixed.
 Fake data supplemented.
 Typos.

-- v 1.0.2 (2020-11-29): First stable version.
+- 1.0.2 (2020-11-29): First stable version.
 In this version, however, discharge date (```lahtopvm```) was the date of discharge in the register entry with the latest admission.
 This may give too early discharge dates.
 Admission dates and numbers of episodes were correctly calculated.

 ## Citation